 - a.
 Workers Compensation Virginia statutory workers compensation (W/C) coverage, including Virginia benefits and employer's liability with limits of \$500,000/500,000/500,000.
 The County will not accept W/C coverage issued by the Injured Worker's Insurance Fund, Towson, MD. - b.
 Commercial General Liability \$1,000,000 per occurrence, with \$2000,000 annual aggregate covering all premises and operations and including personal injury, completed operations, contractual liability, independent contractors, and products liability.
 The general aggregate limit must apply to this Contract.
 Evidence of contractual liability coverage must be provided with the certificate. - c.
 Business Automobile Liability \$1,000,000 combined single-limit (owned, non-owned and hired). - d.
 Errors and Omissions or Professional Liability \$1,000,000 per occurrence.
-The Contractor shall carry insurance which will pay for damages arising out of errors or omissions in the rendering, or failure to render services or perform Work in accordance with the Customary Standard of Care under the contract. - e.
+The Contractor shall carry insurance which will pay for damages arising out of errors or omissions in the rendering, or failure to render services or perform Work under the contract. - e.
 Additional Insured The County and its officers, elected and appointed officials, employees and agents must be listed as additional insureds on all policies except workers compensation and automotive and professional liability; and the additional insured endorsement must be provided with the certificate. - f.
 Cancellation If there is a material change or reduction in or cancellation of any of the above coverages during the Contract Term, the Contractor must notify the Purchasing Agent immediately and must, with no lapse in coverage, obtain replacement coverage that is consistent with the terms of this Contract.
 Not having the required insurance throughout the Contract Term is grounds for termination of the Contract. - g.
 Claims-Made Coverage Any "claims made" policy must remain in force, or the Contractor must obtain an extended reporting endorsement, until the applicable statute of limitations for any claims has expired. - h.
 Contract Identification All insurance certificates must state this Contract's number and title.

 The Contractor must disclose to the County the amount of any deductible or self-insurance component of any of the required policies.
 With the County's approval, the Contractor may satisfy its obligations under this section by self-insurance for all or any part of the insurance required, provided that the Contractor can demonstrate sufficient financial capacity.
-In order to do so, the Contractor must provide the County with its most recent actuarial report and a copy of its self-insurance resolution.